pablojimenezmateo/vr-data-visualization/README.md

 * You can drag, drop and resize the data using an HTC Vive controller
 * Poor man's camera, so you can develop without a VR headset
-* Hooked signals, you only need to copy the Template scense in the scenes folder and all the signals will be hooked to it
+* Hooked signals, you only need to copy the Template scene in the scenes folder and all the signals will be hooked to it
 * 3 examples implemented

 Using the examples